goransh/react-super-context/README.md

 # react-super-context

 A wrapper around the React Context API.
+Makes it easy to create and consume contexts without having to write a lot of boilerplate.

 ## Examples